Get up. Get more done

 Corns, calluses, cracked heels or painful feet?
 The foundation of good footcare starts with a visit to your Podiatrist

-Foot pain is never normal, and will never go away on it's own.
-With more and more people working from home it's easy to neglect your feet and foot injuries are becoming more common as we spend more time on lockdown.
+Foot pain is never normal, and untreated it will not go away on it's own.
+With more and more people working from home it's easy to neglect your feet, particularly if you're trying to juggle a busy lifestyle.

-Stay focused on your wellness goals for 2020 and make the most of lockdown by getting your feet in shape.
+Stay focused on your wellness goals for 2022 and make the most of things by getting your feet in shape.
 Don't put up with painful feet - book an appointment with your Podiatrist today

 An ingrowing or very curved toenail can be extremely painful.
 Sometimes it's caused by a break or being cut incorrectly, leaving a sharp spike in the groove.
 If left untreated, it will certainly cause pain and may lead to infection.

 Most cases of plantar fasciitis can be treated with a comination of therapies such as orthotics (insoles), exercises and other treatments which the podiatrist will recommend to you.
 It's worth having any heel pain checked out regardless as it may have something more serious underlying it.

 Heel pain first thing in the morning or after a run?
 The most common cause is often plantar fasciitis and you may need more than just a cold compress to treat it

 Sometimes it can be difficult to find the time to visit us.
 That doesn't mean you should put up with painful feet.
 We can also arrange for a suitable time for a home visit, subject to availability.